-Since the inception of the Long Island Church of Christ, a Christian congregation which dates back to August of 1980, the church has exponentially grown in its attendance and now embarks on the groundbreaking ceremony of its new worship building.
-The installment is scheduled to take place by early 2021 in Hauppauge, NY.
+Since the inception of the Long Island Church of Christ, a Christian congregation which dates back to August of 1980, the church has exponentially grown in its attendance and now embarks on the groundbreaking ceremony of its new worship building in Hauppauge, NY.
 Its opening will mark the congregation’s 40th year of service to the communities throughout Long Island.
 In the Bible, 40 is a significant number that is symbolic for triumph at the end of a journey.
 The installment of the congregation’s ministry commemorates 40 years of triumph at the end of this season in its respective journey.
 The church’s reemergence will be a profound way to mark this occasion and begin its new work in the hamlet of Hauppauge.

 The membership at the church represents diverse ethnic, social, economic, and academic backgrounds.
 The core of the congregation and their leadership share a common history and association from different colleges in New York: Adelphi, Hofstra, Stony Brook University, New York Institute of Technology, and SUNY Old Westbury.
 It was there that many of the members met each other, got married, and have grown strong and faithful families who have positively impacted their communities.

-One member Danny Aponte, husband and father of two young boys, has expressed his excitement about the transition.
+One brother, husband and father of two young boys, has expressed his excitement about the transition.
 He is hopeful that the church will be of service to its new neighbors.
-Ismael Caban and his wife Fidela, have been believers since 2004.
-They have chosen to travel with their family from the Bronx to be a part of this fellowship of believers and take part in its ministries.
+Brothers and sisters choose to travel from as far as the Bronx to be a part of this fellowship of believers and take part in its ministries.
 There are a host of inspiring testimonies of other members from across the wide geography of Long Island who are eager to tell the story of Jesus because of their love for God and their compassion for their fellow man.
 A few of the life changing initiatives that the church shared they are hoping to continue are:

 - Sending missionaries to El Salvador, Central America.
 These missionaries focus on providing basic medical services, and on building infrastructure like bathrooms and showers.